Large-time behavior of solutions of parabolic equations on the real line with convergent initial data: Proof of the main result

 We can now complete the proof of Proposition \ref{propcontinuum}

-\begin{proof}[Proof of Proposition \ref{propcontinuum}] The proof is by contradiction.
-Assume that $\gamma^-<\gamma^+$.
+\begin{proof}[Proof of Proposition \ref{propcontinuum}] We need to show that $\gamma^-<\gamma^+$.
+Going by contradiction, we assume that $\gamma^-<\gamma^+$.
 As already noted in the proof of Lemma \ref{lemmacase2}, we can then choose $\la \in (\gamma^-,\gamma^+)$ such that the solution $\psi$ of (\ref{steadyeq}) with $\psi(0)=\la$, $\psi'(0)=0$ is nonconstant and periodic, and $\max \psi=\la<\ga^+$.
-Let $\rho$ be the minimal period of $\psi$ and let $\e$, $T$ be as in Lemma \ref{lemmacase23}.
+Let $\rho>0$ be the minimal period of $\psi$ and let $\e$, $T$ be as in Lemma \ref{lemmacase23}.
 Making $\e>0$ smaller, with no effect on the conclusion of Lemma \ref{lemmacase23}, we may assume that $ \la-\e>\ga^-$.
 Also, in view of \eqref{vpeven}, making $T$ larger, if necessary, we may assume that

 We next pick $s\in (\gamma^-,\la-\e)$.
 Then there is $\vp\in\omega(u_0)$ with $\vp(0)=s$.
 Lemma \ref{lemmacase2} rules out the possibility that $\vp\le \psi$ in $(-\rho,\rho)$.
 Therefore, using the evenness and periodicity of $\psi$ in conjunction with \eqref{vpeven}, \eqref{monotonicity2}, one shows easily that $ \psi-\vp$ has at least 4 zeros in $(-\rho,\rho)$.
 Let now $U$ be the entire solution of (\ref{eq1}) with $U(\cdot,0)=\vp$ and $U(\cdot,t)\in\omega(u)$ for all $t\in\R$.
 For $t\approx 0$, we have